go.to/

 The singles

-The singles that promoted the album before its release were: "Jeste svetu sanci dej" (Give the world one more chance), one of the best songs Helena ever recorded, the title track "Sprint" and "Proto dam vodu svym kvetinam" (That's why I will give my flowers some water).
+The singles that promoted the album before its release were: "Jeste svetu sanci dej" (Give the world one more chance), one of the best songs Helena ever recorded written by legendary Karel Svoboda, the title track "Sprint" and "Proto dam vodu svym kvetinam" (That's why I will give my flowers some water).

 1986